MhmdEsml/The-Duke-University-Cervical-Spine-MRI-Segmentation/README.md

-# 3D Spine Segmentation with U-Net
+# 3D Cervical Spine MRI Segmentation with Enhanced U-Net

 A comprehensive 3D medical image segmentation pipeline for cervical spine MRI using an enhanced 3D U-Net architecture.